stellarwp/shepherd/docs/advanced-usage.md

 The data is provided server-side through PHP and includes:

-- Task information from the Pigeon tasks table
+- Task information from the Shepherd tasks table
 - Action details from Action Scheduler
 - Comprehensive log entries for each task
 - Pagination metadata